uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 ``[values_first, values_first + std::distance(keys_first, keys_last))``
 to match the order of the sorted keys.

-The order of equal keys is not guaranteed to be preserved.
+Sorting is unstable.
+That means, keys that do not precede one another according to the given comparator and their associated values might be ordered arbitrarily relative to each other.

 `comp`` is a function object that satisfies the requirements defined by the `C++ Standard`_ for the equivalent parameter of `std::sort`.